 January 24th, 2012

-In the interest of full disclosure, this post is not about algebra, nor is it about financial instruments.
+In the interest of full disclosure, this post is not about algebra or calculus, nor is it about financial instruments.
 It’s about various kinds of business research ‘raw materials’ and how to discern their quality if you are a producer or user of such research.

 Whether you are navigating the waters off Tuscany in a cruise ship, or analyzing a new business opportunity, the quality of the data you use is integral to the outcome you will deliver.
 While the availability and use of high-quality data does not guarantee a desired outcome, the absence of it renders the desired outcome more a result of chance than of strategic intention.